 Funding and Support

-Washington University is committed to funding most PhD students for 4-6 years, depending on the time needed to complete their particular program.
+Washington University is committed to funding most Ph.D. students for 4-6 years, depending on the time needed to complete their particular program.
 Funding typically consists of full tuition remission and a 9 to12 month stipend to defray living expenses.
-The amounts and vehicles of financial support for graduate students are usually decided by individual Schools.
-Monetary support may come from the University or from outside sources, and it may be administered by an individual faculty member or by the staff of the program or School.
-Very few aspects of graduate student financial aid are fully centralized.
+Monetary support may come from the University or from outside sources, and it may be administered by an individual faculty member or by the staff of the program or school.

-The majority of full-time students receive financial support through financial assistance, grants, loans, or Federal Work Study Program opportunities.
-Financial assistance in the form of fellowships and mentorship are offered annually on a competitive basis through the Graduate School from government, private, unrestricted or endowed sources.
-Also available are scholarships, fellowships, and clinical internships in applied social sciences; grants and fellowships in national competition and loans.
+The majority of full-time students receive financial support through financial assistance, grants, loans, or Federal Work-Study Program opportunities.
+Financial assistance in the form of fellowships and mentorship are offered annually on a competitive basis through Arts & Sciences from government, private, unrestricted, or endowed sources.
+Also available are scholarships, fellowships, and clinical internships in applied social sciences; grants and fellowships in national competitions, and loans.

 Specific information may be obtained from the departmental or administrative unit to which the student intends to apply.